cyclus/cyclus.github.com/source/basics/glossary.rst

   closed development process

-    A software development workflow, usually on a closed platform, that is not transparent to the public as authorization is required before development access to the codebase is granted.
+    A software development workflow, usually on a :term:`closed development platform`, that is not transparent to the public as authorization is required before development access to the codebase is granted.
 This is used for secure proprietary or sensitive work.

   cyclus core

-    The repository at github.com/cyclus/cyclus contains only the simulation engine.
-It links dynamically to modules contributed from other code repositories.
-The library is called libcycluscore.

-  developers

-    Individuals from science, academia, government, or the general public interested in contributing to the ecosystem of models available for use with the simulator.

-  dynamically loadable module

-    A shared object or dynamic library representing a model class in |cyclus|, such as a Facility.
-It's functionality is linked at runtime to the simulator.

-  ecosystem

-    A community of developers contributing to a vibrant ecosystem of models for use by cyclus users.

-  end users

-    Members of the public who directly interface with the code, but perhaps only through its graphical interface and have only a limited need for detail.

-  extensibility

-    An extensible code must be robust against changes and provide a flexibile component interface for incorporating contributed modular code additions.

-  maintainers

-    These individuals are an advanced group of developers tasked with moderating code contributions to the core of the cyclus code.
+    The repository at github.com/cyclus/cyclus and primary focus of the core developers of the cyclus project.

-  model

-    A conceptual representation used to represent something.
-In |cyclus|, a computational representation of some component (Market, Facility, etc.) within the nuclear fuel cycle.

-  modularity

-    Best acheived by a framework with clear component interfaces, modularity is an interchangeability of components such as data, classes, objects, or libraries within a simulation.
-Modularity facilitates encapsulation and independence of components that might be proprietary or sensitive.
+  cyclus kernel

+    The simultion engine housed in :term:`cyclus core`. :term:`Archetype`\ s defined in :term:`module`\ s are linked dynamically to the kernel at the beginning of every simultion.

+  archetype

+    A collection of logic and behavior which can be configured into a :term:`prototype` which can then be instantiated in simulation as a :term:`agent`.
+Archetypes are represented as C++ classes that inherit from the base ``cyclus::Agent`` class.

+  prototype

+    A configured :term:`archetype` with initial state and conditions. :term:`Agent`\ s that do act in the simulation are cloned (copied) from prototypes.

+  agent

+    An entity that acts in a |cyclus| simulation.
+Agents enter the simulation after having been cloned from a :term:`prototype`.
+An agent's internal logic and behavior is determined by its :term:`archetype`.

   module

-    A shared object or dynamic library representing a model class in |cyclus|, such as a Facility.
+    A shared-object library that houses implementations of :term:`archetype`\ s and related tools that is dynamically linked to the :term:`cyclus kernel` at runtime if one of its :term:`archetype` is used in a simulation.

+  core developer

+    An advanced developer tasked with developing and maintaining the :term:`cyclus kernel` and related code.

+  archetype developer

+    An individual from science, academia, government, or the general public interested in contributing to the ecosystem of :term:`archetype`\ s available for use with the simulator.

+  user

+    A member of the public, government, or academia who use |cyclus| to run simulations.

   nuclear fuel cycle

     The progression of nuclear fuel through the collection of facilities and process stages from mining to disposal that are necessary to generate nuclear power as well as to prepare, manage, recycle, and store nuclear fuel.

-  open development platform

-    A code repository or server that is publicly viewable and downloadable, though not necessarily modifiable.

-  open development process

-    A software development workflow, usually on an open platform, that is transparent to the public.
-Hallmarks include public bug reports, source code access, and a  a member of the public to contribute code.

-  openness

-    A general notion that code, the development process, collaboration, and the research it supports be unfettered by institutional, national, or other boundaries, where possible.

-  viewers

-    Members of the public not directly interfacing with the code but to whom the output may be made available for demonstration purposes.

   parent agent

-    An agent that manages (is in charge of) some number of child agents.
+    An :term:`agent` that manages (is in charge of) some number of child agents.

   kernel phase

-    A phase during a simulation time step that is managed by the simulation kernel engine.
+    A phase during a simulation time step that is managed by the :term:`cyclus kernel`.

   agent phase

-    A phase during a simulation time step in which agents are allowed to query the simulation environment and perform general actions.
+    A phase during a simulation time step in which :term:`agent`\ s are allowed to query the simulation environment and perform general actions.